Foreign interventions by China: Asia

+Canada

 Latin America

 Into the 21st century, China began to extend its ambitions into Latin America in order to benefit its own growth, with many of the developing countries in the region becoming dependent on a growing China during the 2000s commodities boom.
-The region eventually relied on funds provided by exports to China while borrowing from China led to trade deficits and debt among Latin American nations.
-China has remained close to the governments of Bolivia, Cuba and Venezuela.
-Pablo Ava of the Argentinian Council for International Relations explained that there were concerns that China would acquire territory like it did in Asia and Africa, where "many countries couldn't pay their credit so China took over not just the administrative control of ports and railways, but the property".
+The region eventually relied on funds provided by exports to China. while borrowing from China led to trade deficits and debt among Latin American nations.
+China has remained close to the governments of Bolivia, Cuba, and Venezuela.
+Pablo Ava, of the Argentinian Council for International Relations, explained that there were concerns that China would acquire territory like it did in Asia and Africa, where "many countries couldn't pay their credit so China took over not just the administrative control of ports and railways, but the property".

 Chinese state-owned Norinco often produces military and riot equipment for oppressive and rogue states, with The New York Times saying that the equipment and systems are "reflective of the hardball tactics that China takes against dissent".
-This was especially apparent during the crisis in Venezuela when China supplied riot equipment to Venezuelan authorities combatting the protests in Venezuela.
+This was especially apparent during the crisis in Venezuela, when China supplied riot equipment to Venezuelan authorities combatting the protests in Venezuela.
 According to the Center for Strategic and International Studies, China has also financially assisted Venezuela through its economic crisis so it could domestically benefit from cheap Venezuelan products.